namespace-ee/react-calendar-timeline/README.md

 #### unit

-The unit of the header will be the unit passed though the prop and can be any `unit of time` from `momentjs`.
+The unit of the header will be the unit passed through the prop and can be any `unit of time` from `dayjs`.
 The default value for unit is `timelineUnit`

 #### Children

 Function as a child component to render the header

-Paramters provided to the function has three types: context params which have the state of the item and timeline, prop getters functions and helper functions.
+Parameters provided to the function has three types: context params which have the state of the item and timeline, prop getters functions and helper functions.

 _Note_ : the Child function renderer can be a component or a function for convenience